-With spring in full bloom and warmer days ahead, the awakening nature is calling and inviting us to spend more time outdoors.
-So where to go and what places to visit?
-Let’s head to Slovenia.
 It’s a family-friendly all-year-round country for your active youngsters, but this time of year is especially fun for kids – and adults.

-Still, want more things to do in Slovenia.
+Still want more things to do in Slovenia?
 Great, we have more ideas for you.
-Spend a family fun day with white horses of Lipica or for those who like to test their adventurous spirit, resourcefulness and climbing skills, the diverse Adventure Park selection will not disappoint.
+Spend a family fun day with white horses of Lipica, or for those who like to test their adventurous spirit, resourcefulness, and climbing skills, the diverse Adventure Park selection will not disappoint.

 Below are tips for spending quality time with the family while in Slovenia.
-Fun new memories and unforgettable experiences guaranteed.
+Fun new memories and unforgettable experiences are guaranteed.

-Things to do With Kids in Slovenia: Active leisure:
+Things To Do With Kids In Slovenia: Active Leisure

 iPads down, let’s get active with the whole family in Slovenia.

-Located in Industrial zone, Logatec is 500 meters from the Logatec highway exit, Koper (A1).
+Located in the Industrial zone, Logatec is 500 meters from the Logatec highway exit, Koper (A1).
 The world’s leading company in creating and producing vertical wind tunnels.
 They allow everyone to fulfill the oldest human dream – to fly.
-But there are some restrictions: minimum age is four years, weight from 20 to 140 kilograms and no more than 200 centimeters in height.
+But there are some restrictions: minimum age is four years, weight from 20 to 140 kilograms, and no more than 200 centimeters in height.